BlakeLawrence/BlakeLawrence/README.md

 I recently graduated as a Full Stack Developer from School of Code as part of cohort 12 (Aug '22) where we learnt JavaScript, React, NextJS, NodeJS, ExpressJS, PostgreSQL and many other great tools and technologies.

+Currently learning GraphQL and TypeScript

-Outside of coding, I love Music, the outdoors and cooking.
+Outside of coding, I love learning new things, the outdoors, music and cooking.

 Please feel free to get in touch!